UKPLab/sentence-transformers/README.md

 ## Setup
 We recommend Python 3.6 or higher.
-The model is implemented with PyTorch (at least 1.0.1) using [pytorch-transformers v1.1.0](https://github.com/huggingface/pytorch-transformers).
+The model is implemented with PyTorch (at least 1.0.1) using [transformers v2.2.1](https://github.com/huggingface/transformers).
 The code does **not** work with Python 2.7.

 **With pip**